patchstack/documentation/src/content/docs/Patchstack App/Reports/generating-reports.md

 sidebar:
   order: 6.1
 ---
-_Accessible for the Community, Developer and Business plan users._
+_Patchstack reports are accessible for the Community, Developer and Business plan users._

+To view and generate the Patchstack security reports, navigate to **Reports** link in Patchstack App navigation menu, or click here:
 **[https://app.patchstack.com/reports/](https://app.patchstack.com/reports/)**

 ![](@images/patchstack-reports.png)

-## Generating Snapshot Report (Free)
+### Generating Snapshot report (Free)

 1. Go to the **Reports** page in the Patchstack App
 2. Click on the **Application** dropdown and choose your application